 While in many ways, MetroWest is a high-income region with much wealth, people in areas throughout the region struggle to make ends meet.
 The high cost of living, extremely expensive housing and myriad difficulties with transportation combine to put a financially secure lifestyle out of reach for many residents of MetroWest.

-While the region’s overall poverty rate of 8% is below the state and nation, rates are higher in both Framingham (10%) and Waltham (11%) and rates are higher among Hispanic (22%) and African American (16%) residents.
-Education matters: while 21% of residents without a high school diploma had incomes at or below the poverty level, just 4% of those with at least a bachelor’s degree did.
+While the region’s overall poverty rate of 8% is below the state and nation, rates are higher in Worcester (10%) and rates are higher among Hispanic (17%) and African American (14%) residents.
+Education matters: while 20% of residents without a high school diploma had incomes at or below the poverty level, just 3% of those with at least a bachelor’s degree did.

-A living wage in MetroWest requires $78,600 for a family of four with two earners or $73,000 for a family of three with one earner, certainly out of reach for many of our residents.
+In 2021 in MetroWest, to reach the living wage level and be able to pay for necessities, including housing and food, without outside assistance, a family of four with two earners must make a total of $134,200, and a family of three with one earner must make a total of $121,700, certainly out of reach for many of our residents.

 Federal food assistance is needed at a high level among some populations.
-In 2014-18, 26% of Hispanic residents and 20% of African Americans participated in the federal SNAP program, higher than Asian (9%) and white (7%) residents.
+In 2018-22, 25% of Hispanic residents and 22% of African Americans participated in the federal SNAP program, higher than Asian (10%) and White (8%) residents.

-Homeownership is an important factor for neighborhood stability and civic participation and, in 2014-18, the homeownership rate in the MetroWest region was 65%, exceeding both the state and national rates.
-However, while rates were 68% among whites and 58% among Asians, they were 35% for African Americans and 31% for Hispanics.
+Homeownership is an important factor for neighborhood stability and civic participation and, in 2018-22, the homeownership rate in the MetroWest region was 64%, exceeding the state rate but lower than the national rate.
+However, while rates were 69% among Whites and 60% among Asians, they were 36% for African Americans and Hispanics.

 Homelessness is a growing concern in MetroWest.
-While the rate has declined a bit from a high in 2014, it was up 45% since 2007, with 6,200 homeless people counted during the annual tally in January in 2018.
+While the rate has declined from a high in 2014, it was up 25% since 2008, with 4,950 homeless people counted during the annual tally in January in 2022.

 ---|---|